spiffe/spiffe/standards/SPIFFE_Broker_API.md

 Some references — such as the process ID — are only meaningful and discoverable on the local node.
-Clients MUST ensure that local references are not sent to remote Broker APIs and servers MUST deny requests originating from outside the node that contain local references.
+Clients MUST ensure that local references are not sent to remote Broker API servers, and deployments MUST ensure servers do not receive requests originating from outside the node they run on.
 This mitigates situations where a Broker requests credentials with a process ID from a different node, where that process ID is used by a different workload.

 Object references (such as `KubernetesObjectReference`) are valid across the control plane that owns the referenced object — for example, anywhere within